 Dividends from quoted securities are accounted for when the security is declared exdividend.
-Interest income is accrued on a daily basis.

 Investment income is reported gross of withholding taxes which are accrued in line with the associated investment income.
-Irrecoverable withholding taxes are reported separately as a tax charge.
-Investment income arising from the underlying investments of the Pooled Investment Vehicles is reinvested within these and reflected in the unit price.
+Investment income arising from the underlying investments of the Pooled Investment Vehicles is reinvested within the Pooled Investment Vehicles and reflected in the unit price.